 Unlike osteoarthritis, rheumatoid arthritis often causes additional symptoms, such as elevated temperature, lethargy and general feelings of being unwell.
 One of the classic signs that indicate that a dog’s joint pain may be caused by this autoimmune disease is the presence of equal pain and stiffness on both sides of the body.

 Rheumatoid arthritis is commonly diagnosed in young or middle-aged dogs.

 Dogs with hip dysplasia have improperly formed hip joints.
 This causes the joint to be unstable, which often leads to pain and osteoarthritis.
 Hip dysplasia is a congenital disease, which usually occurs along familial lines.

-While any dog can suffer from joint or hip problems, some breeds are far more likely to suffer from these types of issues than other are.
+While any dog can suffer from joint or hip problems, some breeds, including senior dogs, are far more likely to suffer from these types of issues than others are.
 Generally speaking, hip and joint problems are most common among large, bulky breeds, including the following: